0day-ci/xen/docs/misc/xen-command-line.markdown

 Permit Xen to use APIC Virtualisation Extensions.
 This is an optimisation available as part of VT-x, and allows hardware to take care of the guests APIC handling, rather than requiring emulation in Xen.
+IOMMU-side interrupt posting relies on this extensions, see **iommu** parameter below.

 ### apic\_verbosity
 > `= verbose | debug`